The Delta Conjecture: Extensions

 Finally, we can refine part of Conjecture \ref{conj:touchpoint} based on exactly where the rows with $\areai_i = 0$ occur.
 Given a Dyck path $D$ in the sum for $\catmod_{n, m}(q, t, z, w)$, we know there are $r$ rows $i_1, i_2, \ldots, i_r$ such that $\areai_{h}(D) = 0$ if and only if $h$ is equal to some $i_j$.
 We decorate $D$ by placing a star next to (the second north step of) each double rise that corresponds to a power of $w$ that we select from the product

 Then we form a composition $\alpha$ of $n - \el$ by setting

 where $i_{r+1}$ is set equal to $n$.
 Set $\catmod_{n, \alpha}(q,t,z)$ to be the sum of the form of \eqref{catmod-def} over all Dyck paths decorated in this manner associated to composition $\alpha$.
 (We remove the variable $w$ from the notation because its power must equal $n - |\alpha|$.)
+The following conjecture is a refinement of Conjecture \ref{conj:touchpoint}, a fact which follows from work in \cite{compositional-shuffle}.

 \begin{conj}[Compositional 4-Variable Catalan Conjecture] For integers $n > k, \el \geq 0$ and a composition $\alpha \vDash n-\el$, we have